dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #3 Managed Chaining.md

 ### Loading from an unmanaged chain (Load/LoadAny)

-If you have created an unmanaged chain and would like to load that into a `ManagedChain` you can use one of the `ManagedChain.Load<TChain...>` methods:
+If you have created an unmanaged chain and would like to load that into a `Chain` you can use one of the `Chain.Load<TChain...>` methods:

 ```csharp
 // Load an unmanaged chain